mike-barber/csharp-priority-scheduling-tools/README.md

 The tasks will be run in priority-order, and on worker tasks that correspond to the "thread"; there are `N` worker tasks that the scheduler runs, and supplied tasks are run by these worker tasks, preferentially on the supplied "thread".
 This helps to reduce context switching.
 Of course, the actual threads are handled by .net, so may be migrated across cores.

 Within a given priority level, the tasks will be run in FIFO order.

+Tasks cannot be *async* ones -- they need to be normal synchronous tasks.

 Once a thread has exhausted all tasks at its given priority level, it will do the first of these that it can: